Review by Barb & Ron Kroll

 Lourdes Castro's recipes provide grilling ideas for Brazilian rodizio, Argentine asado, Patagonian cuisine and several other Latin menus.

 This 192-page cookbook is organized by regional cuisine, from Brazilian grilling to Mexican cooking.
-Each chapter begins with a Latin menu of drinks, appetizers, main courses, side dishes and desserts, as well as a menu-planning schedule.
+Each chapter begins with a menu of drinks, appetizers, main courses, side dishes and desserts, as well as a menu-planning schedule.

-Lourdes Castro introduces each BBQ recipe with grilling ideas and information about Latin cooking.
+The author introduces each BBQ recipe with grilling ideas and information about Latin cooking.
 For example, in the introduction to the charred potatoes and pancetta recipe, she explains that chapaleles are deep-fried potato cakes, flavored with pork rinds that are served as Chilean snacks and appetizers.

-Sidebars in Latin Grilling provide information about Latin American food.
+The cookbook provides information about Latin American food.
 In the recipe for grilled ripe plantains, Lourdes Castro notes that plantains have three stages: unripe, yellow and ripe plantains.
 She explains the best cooking method and seasonings for each.
 For example, starchy unripe plantains are best fried and seasoned with salt and lime juice, while sweet ripe plantains are best grilled, roasted or fried and served with butter and sugar.

 Sidebars also specify substitutes for Latin American ingredients.
-In her recipe for chicken skewers with spicy yellow chile sauce, Lourdes Castro suggests substituting a serrano chile or habanero chile for the Peruvian yellow chile (aji amarillo).
+In her recipe for chicken skewers with spicy yellow chile sauce, Chef Castro suggests substituting a serrano chile or habanero chile for the Peruvian yellow chile (aji amarillo).

-Lourdes Castro's grilling cookbook has a large selection of Latin marinades, rubs, glazes and sauces.
+The grilling cookbook has a large selection of Latin marinades, rubs, glazes and sauces.
 She explains the differences between Mexican crema and sour cream, and provides a recipe for crema.
 (Mexican crema is saltier and thinner than sour cream, and has a richer flavor that neutralizes the heat of chiles.)

 In the recipe for citrus and oregano-marinated split chicken, you will find two helpful cooking tips.
 How much juice will you get from three to four oranges?
 Answer: one and one-third cups of orange juice.
 How many limes do you need for one and one-third cups of juice?
 Answer: 16 limes.